 Weight Management: Getting Started

 Healthy bodies come in all shapes and sizes.
 Not all bodies are made to be thin.
-For some people, a healthy weight is higher or lower than the average weight listed on weight charts.
-Your doctor can help you decide on a healthy weight for you.
+For some people, a healthy weight is higher than the average weight listed on weight charts.
+Your healthcare provider can help you decide on a healthy weight for you.

 Reasons to lose weight

-Losing weight can help with some health problems, such as high blood pressure, heart disease, diabetes, and sleep apnea.
+Losing weight can help with some health problems, such as high blood pressure, heart disease, diabetes, sleep apnea, and arthritis.
 You may also feel more energy.

 Set your long-term goal

 Your goal doesn't even have to be a specific weight.
 You may decide on a fitness goal (such as being able to walk 10 miles a week), or a health goal (such as lowering your blood pressure).
 Choose a goal that is measurable and reasonable, so you know when you've reached it.
 A goal of reaching a BMI of less than 25 is not always reasonable (or possible).